umran/dissertation-poc/README.md

 # Bayesian Actor Critic

-We define Bayesian Actor Critic as a method of exploration in reinforcement learning in continuous action spaces that utilizes an Actor-Critic training loop as the primary learning mechanism, and a method of posterior sampling over plausible Q functions
+We define Bayesian Actor Critic as a method of exploration in reinforcement learning in continuous action spaces that utilizes an Actor-Critic training loop as the primary learning mechanism, and a method of posterior sampling over plausible Q functions to obtain behaviour policies during exploration.
+The exploration strategy involves sampling a plausible Q function at the beginning of each episode, performing policy iteration to obtain a greedy behaviour policy with respect to the sampled Q-function, and following it for the duration of the episode.
+Throughout training, the Actor-Critic component periodically updates its approximation of the optimal Q function and policy using transitions observed during training.

 <!-- about 2000 words -->